 A year ago, trips to the supermarket with my son, Barclay, were not pleasant.
-Barclay has a speech disorder, ADHD and ASD.
-It was sensory overload, for both of us!
-He’d try to wriggle out of the cart, throw items from the cart and grab things as we walked by aisles.
+Barclay has a speech disorder, ADHD, and ASD.
+It was sensory overload for both of us!
+He’d try to wriggle out of the cart, throw items from the cart, and grab things as we walked by aisles.
 But part of the problem was also me.
-I’d go to the supermarket when I needed to go rather than when would be a good time for him.
+I’d go to the supermarket when I needed to go rather than when it would be a good time for him.
 I’d go with a list a mile long and be distracted hunting for things while expecting him to just be patient.
 It didn’t work.

 Children with developmental delays need their parents to be engaged and dialed in.
 Over the last couple of years, I have definitely learned that!
 I also realized this, I want to be engaged and dialed in!
 That is when my son learns!
 A trip to the supermarket is such a great opportunity to teach so many skills.
 From communication to social interaction, it is a developmental skills playground.
 But you need to plan ahead and go with some specific and simple goals in mind.
 Here is an example of our most recent supermarket visit.
 Hopefully, it will give you some ideas on how to make supermarket trips with your child-pleasant and productive!

 First, I made sure I had a list and that it was short.
 Next, to be sure Barclay was rested, we left after his nap.
 I also skipped his afternoon snack.
 Our local supermarket offers a cookie to the kids, so I wanted him to be hungry for it.
 I got him SUPER excited about this cookie.
 We talked about it a lot.
 Buy-in for kids is SO important.
 Barclay willingly got into the car seat, knowing a cookie was the reward.